Design Thinking Journey Map: Essential Tips for Creating an Effective Customer Experience

 The customer journey extends beyond direct interaction with your company.
 “Think about your users and the moments where they're touching you, but also the things that happen before, the context from which they're coming, and also what happens after,” Melanie says.

-A journey map doesn’t have to be expensive or complex.
-In the beginning, it’s especially helpful to start with something simple to clarify the big picture.
-You can add more detail later.
-If you’re starting with a complex map, Melanie says “the key is to distill it down to what matters most to your organization in delivering for your user.”
+Your first version of the customer journey map doesn’t need to be complex or expensive.
+Start with a simple outline to clarify the big picture.
+As Melanie advises, "Distill it down to what matters most to your organization in delivering for your user."

 Now that you’ve distilled your customer journey into a simple map, use it as a conversation starter to gather more information.
 In a project with a healthcare company, Melanie’s team used a simple linear customer map to conduct mini workshops internally, gut-check their assumptions, and ask people questions—Who else should we be thinking about?
 What other questions should we be asking?
 “You're growing to a large map, as opposed to trying to start there,” she says.